microsoft/hackathon-starter-kit/community-hack/README.md

     - Who will maintain and own it?
     - Will it continue to exist after the event is over?
 - Will social media be used?
   - If so...
     - Which platform(s) will be used?
+Think about LinkedIn, Facebook groups, Reddit, hackernews, etc
     - Will the event have its own account and if so, who will own them?
 - Is there a different forum for recruiting different types of individuals (different skill sets, industry/experience, support, etc.)?
 - How long will advertising take place before registration is opened?
+  - Remember, besides the duration deciding on the channels you wish to advertise is also crucial.
 - Is there a common set of materials used for marketing?
+  - This is important as you want to have unified image/message for different channels

 [//]: <> (include section or information about wordpress CMS hosting and/or the registration tool that was build by EmOps?)